HilmiZuhri/Everyday-News/README.md

         Step 1: Clone/Download zip from git.

-        Step 2: Extract this folder in xampp htdocs folder as everydayNews folder.
+        Step 2: Extract this folder in xampp htdocs folder or in www folders (if you are using laragon) as everydayNews folder.

         Step 3: Import database to phpMyAdmin (SQL file located in the root/database/news-cms.sql)
                - Go to localhost/phpmyadmin